muhammad-tamim/JavaScript-notes/README.md

 ### JSON, fetch, async/await

 #### JSON
-JSON stands for JavaScript Object Notation — it's a lightweight data format used to store and exchange data, especially in APIs.
-JSON looks like JavaScript objects, but it's suppport double quotes only ("").
+JSON stands for JavaScript Object Notation — it's a lightweight data format used to store and exchange data, especially between in server and clients.
+JSON uses JavaScript object syntax but here keys are always in double quotes ("").

 **JSON.stringify() — Convert JS → JSON string:**